-On November 20, 2006, twenty-year-old Ryan Madden was convicted of two armed robberies and sentenced to 15 years in state prison.
+On November 20, 2006, twenty-year-old Ryan Madden was convicted of two armed robberies and sentenced to 15 years in state prison for 2 separate crimes he didn’t commit.

 After his conviction, bank ATM pictures from one of the robberies were forensically enhanced by a world-class expert using a technique called photogrammetry.

 The results, posted throughout this site, proved beyond a shadow of a doubt the gunman was someone other than Ryan.

-Throughout this website, you will discover why those critical ATM pictures were never enhanced for the jury to consider, along with Ryan’s proof of innocence, and what you can do to assist in overturning this miscarriage of justice.
+Throughout this website, you will discover why those critical ATM pictures were never enhanced for the jury to consider, along with Ryan’s proof of innocence.
+You’ll also discover what you can do to assist in overturning this miscarriage of justice.

 The Case For Innocence